Ganesh2609/SequenceAlignment-CPP-/README.md

-Here's a detailed README file for your project:

----

 # Global Sequence Alignment

 This repository contains implementations of the global sequence alignment algorithm for general English strings using dynamic programming and divide-and-conquer approaches.
 These algorithms ensure optimal and efficient string alignment, which is crucial for various applications like bioinformatics, text comparison, and more.